15 University Avenue

 Finances

-This charity report is an update that has been sent to Acadia University.
+This charity report is an update that has been sent to Acadia University for review.
 Changes and edits may be forthcoming.

 Financial Review